|

 largest room on the ground floor was the Great Hall, which was used for

 conferences and entertainments.
-The hall featured Gobelin tapestries and
+The hall featured Belgian tapestries and

 a fireplace and doorways with marble surrounds.
 Today this room has been